upsetrobot/arcaneorbit-vscode-theme/README.md

 VS Code theme extension

-This module is still under development.
+This module is still under development and is not yet complete.

 ## Installation Instructions